Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Results

 The error of the extraction radius is denoted by $err_{\mrm{PIT}}(R^{-p})$ in \fig{fig:err_budget_cce_h_from_psi4}.
 We observe that the largest source of error is due to the extraction radius for both phase and amplitude.
 To mitigate this error, one can use a larger extraction radius.
 For example, by using a radius of $100$, the error term reduces by a factor of 4, cf. \eq{eq:trunc_error}.
 However, only the strains with the extraction radius of 50 show a consistent convergence order.
 Moreover, as we discuss in Sec.~(\ref{sec:mismatch}), the strains with the extraction radius of $R=50$ exhibit much smaller mismatch than $R=100$.
 Consequently, we select to use strains with world tube execration $R=50$ for our analysis.
+It is worth noting that while theoretically the \ac{CCE} strains are solutions to the full Einstein equations, and thus should not depend on the extraction radius, practical considerations complicate this expectation.
+Specifically, in the \pit{} code, there is an assumption~\cite{Babiuc:2010ze} regarding the geometry of the initial null hypersurface, which is presumed to be close to a Schwarzschild geometry.
+This assumption is necessary for setting the initial characteristic data, making it less accurate for smaller extraction radii.
+Conversely, larger radii can introduce challenges due to noise present in our data, as discussed in \app{sec:cce_fourier_filter}, as well as numerical errors arising from small corrections to a flat geometry which may not be adequately captured by our Cartesian grid.

 In \fig{fig:err_budget_cce_h_from_psi4}, we see that the error in the phase and amplitude associated to the \gra{} resolution, $err_{\mrm{GRA}}(N^{-p})$, is relatively larger during the inspiral for high mass ratio runs compared to lower mass ratio runs with $q=$ 1 and 2.
 Moreover, this error grows as it gets close to the merger, and it is within the range of $(10^{-5},10^{-2})$ for both phase and amplitude.